kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 Case 1: Peer API server change sequence
 1. Peers Announce: API servers announce their presence(or absence) via identity leases
 2. Caches Update: The informer on these leases triggers the repopulation of the peer discovery cache on each API server
-3. Merged Cache Invalidates: An update to the peer discovery cache automatically invalidates the peeer-aggregated discovery cache
+3. Peer-aggregated discovery cache Invalidates: An update to the peer discovery cache automatically invalidates the peer-aggregated discovery cache
-4. Recalculation: The next peer-aggregated discovery request triggers a single, optimized recalculation of the merged response, which is then cached for subsequent requests
+4. Recalculation: The next peer-aggregated discovery request triggers a single, optimized recalculation of the peer-aggregated discovery response, which is then cached for subsequent requests

 Case 2: Local Discovery change sequence

 1. Local Resource Change: The API server detects a change in its own resources (e.g., an API group or version is added, removed, or updated)
 2. Local Discovery Cache Update: The local discovery cache is updated to reflect the new set of available resources
-3. Merged Cache Invalidates: Any update to the local discovery cache automatically invalidates the peer-aggregated discovery cache
+3. Peer-aggregated discovery cache Invalidates: Any update to the local discovery cache automatically invalidates the peer-aggregated discovery cache
-4. Recalculation: The next peer-aggregated discovery request triggers a single, optimized recalculation of the merged response, which is then cached for subsequent requests
+4. Recalculation: The next peer-aggregated discovery request triggers a single, optimized recalculation of the peer-aggregated discovery response, which is then cached for subsequent requests

 ### Test Plan